NifulIslam/Painting-Classifier/README.md

 Later, the model was again trained on the cleaned dataset that resulted in imporved performance.
 The updated moel is available in [this notebook](https://www.kaggle.com/code/naifislam/painting-classification-with-fastai?scriptVersionId=136266989).

 # Model Deployment
-The model was deployed in [hugging face](https://huggingface.co/spaces/NifulIslam/Painting-Classification).
+The model was deployed on hugging face. [hugging face app url](https://huggingface.co/spaces/NifulIslam/Painting-Classification).
 # API integration with GitHub Pages
 Lastly, the hugging face api was integrated on github.
 Do check the github page [here](https://nifulislam.github.io/Painting-Classifier/).